asyml/forte/docs/ontology_generation.md

 can be imported regardless of the ontology config they were originally generated from.
 The modules that contain these entry classes belong to the package `ft.onto`.

-* *Attribute* - An attribute refers to a label or property that is associated with an entry, for example, `pos_tag` for the entry `Token`.
+* *Attribute* - An attribute is referred to a label or property that is associated with an entry, for example, `pos_tag` for the entry `Token`.

 * *Top* - Top entries are a set of entries that are pre-defined in the module